Probing phase transitions of regular black holes in anti-de Sitter space with Lyapunov exponent: Lyapunov exponent and black hole phase transitions

 \end{itemize} These Lyapunov exponents provide a quantitative characterization of orbital instability: a larger $\lambda$ indicates a faster divergence of nearby trajectories and thus a more unstable orbit.
 A detailed derivation of Eqs.~\eqref{mass0} and~\eqref{mass1} is presented in Appendix~\ref{appendixA}.

-We examine the behavior of the Lyapunov exponents for both massless and massive particles as functions of the thermodynamic pressure along the isothermal process at $T = 0.75 T_{\text{c}}$ for five-dimensional charged regular AdS black holes.
-The corresponding results are displayed in Fig.~\ref{fig:5DLE}.
-A similar analysis is carried out for the seven-dimensional case, with the results shown in Fig.~\ref{fig:7DLE}.
-We find that during the small-large black hole phase transition, the Lyapunov exponent exhibits oscillatory behavior similar to that of the $P-v$ curves shown in Figs.~\ref{fig:5DPv} and \ref{fig:7DPv}.
-Moreover, the Lyapunov exponent in Figs.~\ref{fig:5DLEm0}, \ref{fig:5DLEm1}, \ref{fig:7DLEm0}, and \ref{fig:7DLEm1} displays three distinct branches, corresponding to the small BH, intermediate BH, and large BH phases, respectively.
-However, it should be noted from Figs.~\ref{fig:5DLEm1} and \ref{fig:7DLEm1} that, under the parameter choices adopted in this study, unstable circular orbits for massive particles are absent in the large black hole phase at the phase transition point.
+We examine the behavior of the Lyapunov exponents for both massless and massive particles as functions of the thermodynamic pressure along the isothermal process at $T = 0.75 T_{\text{c}}$ for five- and seven-dimensional charged regular AdS black holes.
+The corresponding results are displayed in Figs.~\ref{fig:LEm0},~\ref{fig:5DLEm1L} and~\ref{fig:7DLEm1L}.
+We find that during the small-large black hole phase transition, the Lyapunov exponent exhibits multivalued behavior similar to that of the $P-v$ curves shown in Figs.~\ref{fig:5DPv} and \ref{fig:7DPv}.
+Moreover, the Lyapunov exponent in Figs.~\ref{fig:LEm0},~\ref{fig:5DLEm1L} and~\ref{fig:7DLEm1L} displays three distinct branches, corresponding to the small BH, intermediate BH, and large BH phases, respectively.
+However, it should be noted from Figs.~\ref{fig:5DLEm1} and \ref{fig:7DLEm1} that, for small angular momentum ($L<29.6867$ for five-dimensional black holes and $L<31.9241$ for seven-dimensional black holes), unstable circular orbits for massive particles are absent in the large black hole phase at the phase transition point.
+In contrast, for large angular momentum ($L>29.6867$ for five-dimensional black holes and $L>31.9241$ for seven-dimensional black holes), such unstable circular orbits emerge in the large black hole phase at the phase transition point, enabling the corresponding Lyapunov exponents to be computed, as shown in Figs.~\ref{fig:5DLEm100L} and~\ref{fig:7DLEm100L}.

-From the analysis in the previous subsection, we can conclude that, in the large black hole phase at $T = 0.75 T_{\text{c}}$, massive particles with angular momentum $L=20$ have no unstable circular orbits outside the event horizon.
-Therefore, the Lyapunov exponent of massive particles is not a suitable signature of the black hole phase transition.
-In the following, we focus primarily on the relationship between the Lyapunov exponent of massless particles and the black hole phase transition.
+Massive particles with small angular momentum can form unstable circular orbits in the small black hole phase, but after the phase transition to the large black hole phase, the same angular momentum may no longer be sufficient to support the formation of such orbits, which prevents one from computing their corresponding Lyapunov exponents.
+Therefore, probing black hole phase transitions with massive particles’ Lyapunov exponents requires that the particles have sufficiently large angular momentum.
+In contrast, the existence of unstable circular orbits for massless particles is governed entirely by the spacetime geometry and is independent of the particles’ own properties.
+This indicates that such unstable circular orbits effectively characterize the intrinsic properties of the background spacetime.
+We therefore focus, in the following, on the relationship between the Lyapunov exponent of massless particles and the black hole phase transition.
 For clarity, all references to the Lyapunov exponent in the subsequent discussion pertain to massless particles, unless explicitly stated otherwise.

 To further demonstrate that the Lyapunov exponent can serve as a signature of black hole phase transitions, we investigate its behavior across isothermal and isobaric phase transitions.
 First, we calculate the Lyapunov exponents of test particles along the isothermal process at the temperature $T=0.75 T_{\text{c}}$ on both sides of the phase transition for five- and seven-dimensional black holes.
 The numerical results are summarized in Table~\ref{tab:isotherm}.
 As shown in the table, during the isothermal process, the Lyapunov exponent of the large black hole phase gradually increases with the increase of pressure.
 When the pressure reaches the phase transition pressure, a small-large black hole phase transition occurs, accompanied by a dramatic change in the Lyapunov exponent.